herrBeesch/riakcsnode_flavour/README.md

 `YOUR_ADMIN_SECRET` to the secret of your admin user

+update the `/usr/jails/flavours/riakcsnode/etc/resolv.conf` with your setting or just copy the resolv.conf of the host

+`cp /etc/resolv.conf /usr/jails/flavours/riakcsnode/etc/resolv.conf`

 create your jail using this flavour (use your jailname and your ip)

 `ezjail-admin create -f riakcsnode yourjailname.yourdomain 10.5.1.120`